 Bayesian Estimation of Decision Models

 Bayesian analysis has many practical advantages that that make it a formidable tool for the estimation of (nonlinear) models of decision-making.
 Here, I provide a tutorial for Bayesian estimation of such models using R and Stan (though the Stan code could easily be used based on other platforms such as Python, or indeed directly launched from the command prompt).
 Feel free to use these notes as you see fit.
 Below, I provide some indications about the different sections that are available.
-Do keep checking back, though, as this is work in progress.
+Keep checking back, though, as this is work in progress.

 If you use code from these notes in your work, or if you build upon the exposition in this tutorial, please cite the notes as follows: